The National Party is New Zealand’s most successful political party. By 2020 it had been in government for 47 years, more than any other party.

 National’s most radical reformer was Ruth Richardson, finance minister during the 1990–93 Bolger government.
 Wanting to reduce the size of government and encourage self-reliance, she slashed welfare benefits and introduced the Employment Contracts Act 1991, which de-unionised much of the workforce – leading critics to dub the reforms ‘Ruthanasia’.
 The reforms were a victory for the libertarian wing of the party, but caused a rift with conservatives and liberals.
 When National almost lost the 1993 election, Richardson was relieved of her finance portfolio.

-Under the influence of Finance Minister Ruth Richardson, Bolger’s government continued the free-market economic reforms initiated under the previous Labour administration.
+Under the influence of Finance Minister Ruth Richardson, Bolger’s government continued the free-market economic reforms initiated by the previous Labour administration.
 This agenda was more radical than the mildly right-of-centre approach expected by National voters, many of whom defected to other parties.
 Many went to the populist New Zealand First party, led by Winston Peters, whom Bolger had sacked from his cabinet in October 1991.
 National barely retained power in 1993, helped partly by severe divisions on the left.
 A measure of voters’ disenchantment was their approval of a switch to a proportional representation electoral system, in referendums in 1992 and 1993.

 Under the new mixed-member proportional representation (MMP) system Bolger retained power in 1996, in a coalition with New Zealand First.
 But he was ousted as leader on 8 December 1997 by Transport Minister Jenny Shipley, who became New Zealand’s first woman prime minister.
 Shipley led the party to defeat in 1999 after breaking up the coalition in August 1998.
 Successive leaders Bill English (2001–3) and the neoliberal Don Brash (2003–6) failed to win office in 2002 and 2005 respectively.
 The party then turned to John Key, who won resoundingly in 2008 with a 44.9% party-vote share, and entered into confidence-and-supply agreements with the Māori Party, ACT and UnitedFuture.
 These agreements were made again after the 2011 and 2014 elections.

 Key chose Bill English as his deputy.
 By combining his own liberal leanings with English's conservatism, he returned National to the positioning that marked its 1950s and 1960s ascendancy – a constructive tension between its liberal and conservative strands.
 In December 2016 Key resigned as both party leader and Prime Minister, and was succeeded by his former deputy.
-National won 44.4% of the vote at the 2017 election, but lost power to a coalition formed by Labour and New Zealand First that was supported by the Green Party.
+National won 44.4% of the vote at the 2017 election, but lost power to a coalition of Labour and New Zealand First that was supported by the Green Party.

-The party's principles, last revised in 2003, seek ‘a safe, prosperous and successful New Zealand that creates opportunities for all New Zealanders to reach their personal goals and dreams’, which ‘we believe ... will be achieved by building a society based on the following values: loyalty to our country, its democratic principles and our Sovereign as Head of State; national and personal security; equal citizenship and equal opportunity; individual freedom and choice; personal responsibility; competitive enterprise and rewards for achievement; limited government; strong families and caring communities; sustainable development of our environment.’1
+The party's principles, as revised in 2003, sought ‘a safe, prosperous and successful New Zealand that creates opportunities for all New Zealanders to reach their personal goals and dreams’, which ‘we believe ... will be achieved by building a society based on the following values: loyalty to our country, its democratic principles and our Sovereign as Head of State; national and personal security; equal citizenship and equal opportunity; individual freedom and choice; personal responsibility; competitive enterprise and rewards for achievement; limited government; strong families and caring communities; sustainable development of our environment.’1

 In 1959 Keith Holyoake spelled out National’s core beliefs: ‘The National Party believes in a property-owning democracy. … We believe in the maximum degree of personal freedom and the maximum degree of individual choice for our people.
 We believe in the least interference necessary with individual rights, and the least possible degree of state interference.’2

-All four tendencies have been present in the National Party at all times, changing in policy detail, size and influence as circumstances alter.
+All four tendencies have been present in the National Party at all times, changing in policy detail, size and influence as circumstances have altered.
 Usually the conservative and liberal tendencies have been central and the populist and radical tendencies have been outliers; their adherents periodically leave National or develop alternative parties.

 When the liberal–conservative tension with National is in equilibrium or close to equilibrium, as it was in the 1950s and 1960s and again after 2008, it enhances the party’s ability to govern in tune with broad public opinion while also mildly shaping that opinion – thereby maintaining a large enough voting base to stay in government.
-When the equilibrium has been unsettled, as in the early 1970s and the late 1980s, the outlier tendencies can gain traction, as when Robert Muldoon (a populist) was prime minister and Ruth Richardson (a libertarian) finance minister.
+When the equilibrium has been unsettled, as in the early 1970s and the late 1980s, the outlier tendencies can gain traction, as when Robert Muldoon (a populist) was prime minister or Ruth Richardson (a libertarian) finance minister.

 Early 1970s National Party leader Jack Marshall personified National’s liberal and conservative strands.
 He combined liberal views, including support for property rights, tolerance and a limited welfare state, with conservative beliefs – he was a devout Christian who believed in the death penalty and backed the Vietnam War.

 National’s strongest principle is unstated: to exercise power.
-The party generally leans in the direction of its principles – but only so far as it is convinced that voters broadly accept.
+The party generally leans in the direction of its principles – but only so far as it is convinced that voters will broadly accept.
 At the same time the party attends (usually) to the values and visions of its evolving voter and activist support base.

 In the 1930s National first emulated and then outstripped Labour in building a large low-fee membership.
 By the mid-1970s it claimed to have around 200,000 members.
 There were party members in almost every society and group.
 These networks kept a wide pool of non-party people informed of party and government actions and thinking – and kept the party in touch with a wide range of views and special interests.
 This two-way interaction affirmed National as a party of power and legitimacy, and restrained National from becoming too ideological.
 In this way National could validly claim to be the ‘national’ party, widely representative of the nation.
 Some called it the natural party of government.